Mahyar1982/LAMK-Backend/README.md

 This app was built using [Designing a RESTful API With Node and Postgres](http://mherman.org/blog/2016/03/13/designing-a-restful-api-with-node-and-postgres/#.We7jGGiCw2x).

 This readme was built using [Github help](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+## Tested By:

+This app was tested using [Restlet Client](chrome-extension://aejoelaoggembcahagimdiliamlcdmfm/restlet_client.html).